24 Feb 2020

 Tree planting is one of the most important ways to help recover what we have lost at both the local and global scale.
 Our wildlife need access to native trees for shelter and crucial food supplies.
 Trees and forests also provide vital ecosystem services like regulating climate, weather and rainfall patterns, along with pumping out fresh oxygen and absorbing carbon dioxide.

 You can help by planting native trees in your own garden or by getting involved in your local bush regeneration group.
-You can also be part of an ambitious project to protect or plant two billion trees across Australia by 2030 by adopting a tree in WWF’s Towards Two Billion Trees program today.
+You can also be part of an ambitious project to protect or plant Two Billion Trees across Australia by 2030 by adopting a tree in WWF’s Towards Two Billion Trees program today.

 4. Change your energy provider